krishnaku/pypcalc/pcalc/docs/littles_law_history.md

     When we observe a particular sequence of tosses over time, we’re observing one such sample path.
     We can think of a deterministic process as one that has exactly one sample path - which is the only one we can possibly observe.

+For stochastic processes this was useful because it could now be applied to analyze non-ergodic and non-stationary stochastic processes [^-stochastic].
+And of course, it opened up the same possibilities for deterministic processes as well.

+[^-stochastic]:
+Separating the law from stochastic assumptions only means that it
+    can be combined with the rich theory of stochastic processes in even more general contexts.

+    Stidham’s proof technique, known as sample path analysis, has had wide utility beyond the proof of Little’s Law.
+In the study of stochastic processes, this approach has allowed researchers to establish general properties of systems without requiring stationarity or ergodicity from the outset.
+These developments are extensively documented in [@eltaha1999], and their implications extend deeply into real-world operational settings.

-The significance of Stidham’s theorem lies in this shift to proving the law holds for individual sample paths for which these averages converge.
+The significance of Stidham’s theorem lies its focus on sample path convergence of the averages.
 Stidham’s key insight was that, from the perspective of Little’s Law, it doesn’t matter whether the process being observed is stochastic or not.
 A sample path _can simply be the trajectory of a system unfolding in real time_, regardless of whether that behavior arises from chance, deterministic rules, feedback loops, or external influences.
 What matters is whether the long run _averages_ defined in Little’s Law converge along a sufficiently long sample path.

 This redefinition has powerful implications.
 It shifts the question from "_what kind of system is this?_" to "_how does this system behave when we observe it